Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 Curriculum, Instructional Supports and Resources

-The Department has listed curriculum and instructional supports to assist schools in meeting the legislative requirements related to child sexual abuse prevention.
+The Department has listed curricula, instructional supports, and resources below to assist schools in meeting the legislative requirements related to child sexual abuse prevention.
 Schools are not required to select a curriculum listed below; schools selecting a different curriculum must ensure that it meets all legislative requirements.

 Audience: Grades K-8